komosinski/researcher-community/SIMILARITY.md

 With 120 articles
 Matrix size =  14 400 values.
 In this matrix, there was 720 non-zero values.
+This value depends of articles in the system.
+If function (gensim similarities.SparseMatrixSimilarity), that creates sparse matrix, finds more or less values important, sparsity can be higher or lower.

 ## Triggers and scheduled events: when and what is recalculated